 If you are looking to own a Hungarian Puli, you will likely go on a waiting list in order to get hold of one.
 Be ready to pay £300-£700 for a well-bred pedigree puppy.
 Since puppies need to eat a lot although not too much, you might have to spend more on puppy or dog food.
 This can set you back £40-£50 and change when your dog gets older.
 You also need to factor in the initial cost for dog accessories and equipment such as food bowls, leads, collars, and beds, which will likely be £200 depending on the brand.

 When it comes to healthcare, you need to be prepared in case your dog suddenly falls ill or gets into an accident.
 You can offset some medical bills if you get a pet insurance, which can range from £22 for a time-limited cover up to £40 for a lifetime one.
 These prices vary depending on your dog’s health and age, size and weight, the type of cover you choose, and whether it has pre-existing conditions.

 Other outgoings to consider are veterinary expenses that may not be included in a pet insurance coverage such as vaccinations, routine checks, neutering or spaying, and annual boosters, which can have a combined cost of £1000 annually.
 Roughly, you will be setting aside £60-£100 a month for recurring expenses, depending on the type of insurance cover you choose.
 This estimate is also exclusive of walking or grooming services that you might later want to use.

 Are you sure the Hungarian Puli is the best breed for you?
 Take the Pet Breed Selector Quiz to find your perfect breed match.Dog Breed Selector Quiz

-Is the Puli’s high-maintenance coat too overwhelming for you?
-Take the Pet Finder to find breeds with similar characteristics with low grooming needs.
+Is the puli’s high-maintenance coat too overwhelming for you?
+Take the Pet Finder to find breeds that have low grooming needs.